mixkorshun/django-safe-filefield/README.rst

    :alt: MIT
    :target: https://opensource.org/licenses/MIT

-Allow you easily check file for extension by content-type and detected by content content-type.
-Useful to user-uploaded files.
+Secure file field, which allows you to restrict uploaded file extensions.
+It may be useful for user-uploaded files (attachments).

-This package add model and forms field.
-What this fields do:
+This package adds model and forms field.
+What this fields does:

- * restrict allowed file extensions (for example: only *.pdf files)
+ * restricts allowed file extensions (for example: only *.pdf files)
- * checks file extension is correct for sent content-type
+ * checks file extensions is correct for sent content-type
- * checks sent content type is correct for file content (detect by libmagic)
+ * checks sent content type is correct for file content (detects by `libmagic`)

 Installation
 ------------